paultyng/resttransport/README.md

 	// User returns current user state/context (differs based on transport implementations).
 	User() interface{}

+	// FormFile retrieves a file (by name) from the request FormFile(name string) (*multipart.FileHeader, error)

+	// Attachment sends `file` with filename `name` and
+	// contentType `contentType` for downloading.
+	Attachment(file, name, contentType string) error
+	// Redirect sends an empty response with the specified status code
+	// (e.g. 301 or 302), and the specified "Location" header.
+	Redirect(status int, location string) error
 	// Body sends a response body with the given status code.
 The type of marshaling will be decided
 	// by the transport.
 	Body(status int, body interface{}) error